fudgeg/Group69-AgileWebProject/README.md

 ## Running the test suites

+## selenium test
+- Invaid login (test_invalid_login.py)--> Verifies that logging in with incorrect credentials shows an error and denies access
+- Signup flow (test_signup_flow.py) --> Ensures a new user can successfully sign up and is redirected to the login page.
+- protected routes (test_upload_requires_login.py) --> Confirms that unauthenticated users are redirected to /login when trying to access the upload page.
+- protected routes (test_home_requires_login.py) --> Confirms that unauthenticated users are redirected to /login when trying to access the home page.
+- media display count (test_media_display_count.py) --> checks if the media analysis is working correctly
+- upload media flow (test_upload_media.py)--> checks if media is correctly uploaded and shown under entries

 ### Important:
 Run Selenium tests before seeding the database or running unit tests.
 This ensures a clean environment for UI-based validations (like fresh signup/login flows)

 - Make sure the flask app is running.
 Then in another terminal,
 -  pytest tests_e2e/ : This includes four selenium tests